Interview fear is natural, but it doesn't have to be debilitating.

 Asking about salary too soon, complaining about an old boss, responding that you don't have any weaknesses — there are a number of things that should not be said in a job interview.
 That said, we all make mistakes, especially when the pressure is on.
 If slipping up and mentioning a big interview “don't” is one of your greatest fears, we understand.

 The best way to keep yourself on track is to lessen the possibility of the mistake.
 How?
 Preparation of course!
 When you have an idea of what to expect in your interview, you can shift your focus from the fear of saying the wrong things to saying the right things instead.
-Whether it's by reading up on online advice or taking a look at common interview questions, thorough preparation will guide you in the right direction with your responses (and keep you there).
+Whether it's by reading up on online interview advice or taking a look at common interview questions (such as "Tell me about yourself"), thorough preparation will guide you in the right direction with your responses (and keep you there).

 “What if I blank on my biggest selling point?”